Automated Discovery of Operable Dynamics from Videos

 Figure~\ref{fig:cylindrical_equilibriums} shows 12 additional examples of stable equilibrium states that were identified by our method for the cylinder wake system.
 Unlike the mechanical systems, in which there exists a unique globally stable equilibrium state, there exist infinitely many stable equilibrium states in this fluid dynamical system.
-By simply expanding the number of candidates provided to the Algorithms \ref{algo:equilibrium} and \ref{algo:equilibrium_stability}, our framework is capable of identifying and visualizing a multitude of such stable configurations.
+By simply expanding the number of candidates provided to our equilibrium analysis algorithms, our framework is capable of identifying and visualizing a multitude of such stable configurations.
 Furthermore, these candidate states are determined without relying on any prior knowledge, and purely through qualitative insights made possible through our method, which are discussed in the next section.
-More details on how the additional candidate states were chosen are discussed in Appendix~\ref{appendix:equilibrium_identification}.
+More details on how the additional candidate states were chosen are discussed in Section~\ref{appendix:equilibrium_identification} of the \nameref{appendix}.

 These results demonstrate that our discovered smooth neural state variables and neural state vector field can describe the underlying dynamics with a remarkable level of detail, without requiring symbolic equations, physical measurements, or human annotations.
 As a result, our automatically derived operable representations provide accurate analyses of near-equilibrium physics, that not only enable equilibrium discovery from raw visual data but also provide insight into the system's higher-order derivative properties, which are not immediately apparent in the original high-dimensional observations.